National Reparations Organization Requests Biden Protect & Repair American Freedmen

 ● Khansa Jones-Muhammad, NAASD President and Mark Stevenson, NAASD Vice President, National

-● Nyheim Way El, President United Sons and Daughters of Freedmen, Georgia
+● Nyhiem Way El, President United Sons and Daughters of Freedmen, Georgia

 ● Rose Cannon, Evanston Rejects Racist Reparations, Illinois